-I couldn’t find good rabbit here but wanted to try something similar, so I’ve made my version with pork tenderloin.
+I couldn’t find good rabbit here but wanted to try something similar, so I’ve made my version of stuffed pork tenderloin.
 I’ve also made a rather rich mushroom sauce to accompany it, which would make a great pasta sauce in its own right.
 And, because I had some, I added some truffles.
 In my case, this was black truffle carpaccio which I’d already opened and need to use up.
 If you are really feeling wealthy I’m sure a shaving of black truffle would be perfect…or if you just want the effect, a little truffle oil;)

 - 1 pork tenderloin